 Anders N. Johnson.
 Mr. Johnson has served as President of EchoStar Satellite Services L.L.C. since June 2011.
 Mr. Johnson was most recently at SES World Skies where he served as Senior Vice President of Strategic Satellite Development.
-Mr. Johnson joined SES GLOBAL after the combination of GE American and SES GLOBAL in 2001.
+Mr. Johnson joined SES GLOBAL after the combination of GE Americom and SES GLOBAL in 2001.
 Prior to SES GLOBAL, Mr. Johnson worked at GE Capital beginning in 1985 in a variety of executive level roles in Satellite Services, Aviation Services, and Transportation & Industrial Financing.

 Pradman P. Kaul.
-Mr. Kaul has served as President of Hughes Communications, Inc. ("Hughes Communications") since its formation in February 2006.
-Mr. Kaul has also served as a member of our Board of Directors since August 2011.
-Mr. Kaul also served as a member of the board of directors of Hughes Communications from February 2006 until June 2011.
-Previously, Mr. Kaul also served as the Chief Operating Officer, Executive Vice President and Director of
+Mr. Kaul has served as President of Hughes Communications, Inc. since its formation in February 2006.
+Mr. Kaul has also served as a member of our Board of Directors since August 2011 as well as a member of the board of directors of Hughes Communications from February 2006 until June 2011.
+Previously, Mr. Kaul served as the Chief Operating Officer, Executive Vice President and Director of Engineering of Hughes Network Systems, LLC ("HNS" and, together with Hughes Communications, "Hughes"), a wholly owned subsidiary of Hughes Communications.